 IN THE WILD FOREST

-On the walk through the forest you can see many typical African trees and berries.
+On the walk through the forest, you can see many typical African trees and berries.
 The guide will tell you about their medicinal purpose which is still commonly used by the local people.
 They use different things – roots, leaves, bark and fruits.
-In the forest you will hear sounds of different animals: birds, monkeys … If you are lucky you will also see squirrels and lizards.
-Big termite houses are seen on every step of the way through the forest.
+In the forest, you will hear sounds of different animals: birds, monkeys … If you are lucky you will also see squirrels and lizards.
+Big termite houses are seen every step of the way through the forest.

 OLD AFRICAN FORTUNE TELLER

 When walking through the forest you will see a small wooden cottage with a few chickens around it.
-Inside the cottage an old man who is called to be a fortune teller was living there for many years.
+Inside the cottage, an old man who is called to be a fortune teller was living there for many years.
 He died in 2014.
 His eldest son is now there to tell you what your future will look like!
-Usually he put a mirror in your hand, he look into it and tell you the future in Mandinka language.
-The guide will translate everything for you if you decide to pay extra for fortune telling.
+Usually, he put a mirror in your hand, he looks into it and tells you the future in the Mandinka language.
+The guide will translate everything for you if you decide to pay extra for fortune-telling.

 LUNCH AND TRADITIONAL PERFORMANCE

-From that point you will go back to the big baobab tree where your journey began.
-Surrounded with trees, bird singing and walking monkeys you will have a traditional Gambian lunch – fish or meat, vegetables, rice and different sauce.
+From that point, you will go back to the big baobab tree where your journey began.
+Surrounded by trees, birds singing and walking monkeys you will have a traditional Gambian lunch – fish or meat, vegetables, rice and different sauce.
 It is always very tasty.
 If there are enough people at the place, they will also organize traditional Gambian dance and musical performance.

 You will continue your journey to Lamin Lodge.

 Lamin Lodge is a beautiful place to stop and chill out, situated on the snaking Lamin Bolon, one of the River Gambia’s many saltwater tributaries.
-The charming restaurant and bar, built on the banks in the middle of the Mangroves forest, is a perfect place to end you excursion into the creeks.
-Everywhere in the area you can see mangrove grow and many so called green monkeys wandering around.
+The charming restaurant and bar, built on the banks in the middle of the Mangroves forest, is a perfect place to end your excursion into the creeks.
+Everywhere in the area, you can see mangrove grow and many so-called green monkeys wandering around.
 Beside the monkeys and mangroves, you can see how cement is made from oysters’ shells.

 It is a popular destination for creek trips and birdwatching base.
 The view from the upper levels of the restaurant, over this grand sweep of water, mangrove, and fields, a special treat in a country where tall buildings are rare, is breathtaking.
 The food is delicious and moderately priced.
 You can also stop for drinks only.

 Visitors are usually amazed by the beautiful nature and peaceful environment.
-Local musicians create a special African atmosphere with the calm drumming and singing.
-It takes your mind away off whatever is bothering you.
+Local musicians create a special African atmosphere with calm drumming and singing.
+It takes your mind away from whatever is bothering you.